 - Inadequately documenting the words or ideas you are using

 - Closely paraphrasing the writing of another person without documentation

-Remember, an author deserves credit for his ideas as well as his sentence structure, word choice, and sequence of thoughts.
+Remember, an author deserves credit for their ideas as well as their sentence structure, word choice, and sequence of thoughts.
 Changing several words in someone else's sentence does not make that sentence or idea your own.

 If you are unsure if something you've written constitutes plagiarism or you would like more tips on how to avoid plagiarism, feel free to visit us in the Writing Center.
 You can also check your department's website for guidance.
-For Swarthmore's official policy on academic honesty, see the Academic Freedom, Honesty, and Responsibility section of the Swarthmore College Guide to Student Life (http://www.swarthmore.edu/cc_collegelife.xml).
+For Swarthmore's official policy on academic honesty, see the Academic Freedom and Responsibility section of the Swarthmore College Student Handbook Academic Policies.